UdotCASH/uTransmute/README.md

 Typically, the way this has been done is by using what we call the "snapshot" method. 📸  This method is commonly used by token "airdrops" to send to accounts on ETH or EOS chains that match certain criteria such as having an address with at least X balance of the chain's native token.
 The EOS native token generation from the ERC20 was a snapshot airdrop.
 EOS was able to do this by expiring their ERC20 contract thereby making the ERC20 EOS tokens non-fungible.

 In the ETHxEOS protocol, we are providing another option for ERC20 contracts that do not have a built-in pause/expiry function but who want to move their token to another chain.
-We are calling this action: teleportation.
-To teleport a token from one chain to another, it will exist on the destination chain, but no longer exist in a fungible form on the source chain.
+We are calling this action: swap.
+To swap a token from one chain to another, it will exist on the destination chain, but no longer exist in a fungible form on the source chain.

 #### The ETHxEOS Protocol has 3 Dimensions